Pearls from artists* # 305

 Comments are welcome!

-Posted on June 20, 2018, in An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged "No Time to Spare: Thinking About What Matters", cabinet-makers, carvers, chestnut, compared, craft, handicrafts, material, pastels, pot-making, Studio, the word, Ursula K. Le Guin, weaving, wood, woodworking, writing.
+Posted on June 20, 2018, in 2018, An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged "No Time to Spare: Thinking About What Matters", cabinet-makers, carvers, chestnut, compared, craft, handicrafts, material, pastels, pot-making, Studio, the word, Ursula K. Le Guin, weaving, wood, woodworking, Writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 305.